khadkauj/berlin-Trasnportation-App-frontend/README.md

 Users should be able to mark some stops favorite so that they can quickly access them instead of searching every time.
 This information needs to be client-side only.

-    ➡ Users can also mark stops as favourite, and if it has any availability it will be rendered in Favourite stops component.
+    ➡ Users can also mark stops as favourite, and only if it has any availability it will be rendered in Favourite stops component.

     ➡ In the application, I engineered local storage